Types of Head Boxes and Their Working Principles

 Professional Design

-- PM’s flow boxes feature advanced engineering designs that ensure all components work together seamlessly, providing stable stock supply.
+- PM’s headboxes feature advanced engineering designs that ensure all components work together seamlessly, providing stable stock supply.
 For example, the design of hydraulic elements takes into account principles of fluid dynamics to achieve optimal stock distribution.